Choosing a Minecraft Hosting Provider

-That company then list these packages at different prices depending on the amount of resources you need which is in relation to how big your slice of the physical server is.
+That company then lists these packages at different prices depending on the number of resources you need which is in relation to how big your slice of the physical server is.

 You could rent a dedicated server, but this would cost a lot more than a hosting package and you then have to be able to install and manage everything yourself.
 I wouldn’t suggest this to new users as it requires some server management knowledge.

 Shared server hosting packages (like the ones that are compared on the home page of this site) are fantastic for users wanting to dive straight into playing and running their own server without having to do too much technical work.